 The KMC will continue to act in full cooperation with the community to ensure the health of its residents and to assure a continuum of the health care provided to them by maintaining continuous communication and data flow between the medical center and the community health services.

 Kaplan Medical Center aims to become and serve as a model for environmental care ensuring that future construction development will be “green”, providing a healthy work and care environment.

 The KMC will continue to be a medical center that attracts high quality professional and medical services personnel.

-Dr. Avishai Eliner did her fellowship in Pediatric Intensive Care at the Children Hospital in Los Angeles, USA (1991-1995).
-She did her residency in Pediatrics at the Kaplan Medical Center.
-Dr Avishai Eliner received her M.A. degree at the Health Management Faculty in the University of Beer Sheva.
-She is the Head of the Health Management Department at Kaplan Medical Center.
+Dr. Avishai Eliner did her residency in Pediatrics at the Kaplan Medical Center.
+She did her fellowship in Pediatric Intensive Care at the Children Hospital in Los Angeles, USA (1991-1995).
+Dr Avishai Eliner received her M.A. degree at the Health Management Faculty in the University of Beer Sheva and earned a degree as a Specialist in Medical Administration in 2004.
+She is the Head of the Health and Medical Management Department at Kaplan Medical Center.

 Dr. Avishai Eliner serves as an advisor at the Online Medicine in Pediatrics Clalit's service and at the Family Medicine and Skin Medicine community services of Clalit Health Services.

 Dr. Jacob Haviv, MD, M.P.H. has been the Deputy CEO of Kaplan Medical Center since summer 2015.
 Previously, he was the Military Attaché and representative of the Israeli Defense Ministry in Russia since 2011.
 Before that, Dr. Haviv was the Deputy CEO of Barzilai hospital in Ashqelon.
 From 1988 until 2010, he did several duties as a medical officer in the IDF and retired from the IDF with the rank of Colonel.